Formosa Television

-Formosa Television (民間全民電視公司 (Mínjiān Quánmín Diànshì Gōngsī, Bîn-kan Chôan-bîn Tiān-sī Kong-si)) is a television station based in New Taipei, Taiwan.
-Established on March 27, 1996, FTV began broadcasting on June 11, 1997.
+Formosa Television (民間全民電視公司 (Mínjiān Quánmín Diànshì Gōngsī, Bîn-kan Chôan-bîn Tiān-sī Kong-si)) is a television station based in New Taipei City, Taiwan.

-Formosa Television is also the first free-to-air television station which was established without direct relationship with any political party and department of Taiwan government.
-Because of the location of its headquarters, which is in an area where Taiwanese Hokkien speakers are populous, it also earned the reputation for being the first station in Taiwan to use that tongue in a majority of its programs, especially on its prime time newscasts.
+Established on March 27, 1996, FTV began broadcasting on June 11, 1997 as the first free-to-air television station established without direct relationship to a political party or the Taiwanese government.
 On May 24, 2004, FTV was among the first free-to-air channels in Taiwan to switch from terrestrial analog signal to digital television.

-One of its more popular broadcasts are the coverage of live matches of the Chinese Professional Baseball League.
+Programming

+Because of the location of its headquarters, which is in an area where Taiwanese Hokkien speakers are populous, FTV earned the reputation for being the first station in Taiwan to use that tongue in a majority of its programs, especially on its prime time newscasts.

+FTV is considered to be part of the Pan-Green Coalition and was found to show "obvious political bias" in favor of the Democratic Progressive Party by a media watchdog in 2010.